codeslash21/machine_learning_engineer_nanodegree/Object Oriented Programming/object_oriented_programming.md

 * **Inheritance:** Inheritance makes code easier to maintain since you can update a parent class once rather than updating all of the children.
 If a class inherited from a class then adding methods or attributes to that parent class will be inherited to the children classes autometically.
 Updates to a parent class autometically trickle down to its children.

 * **Module:** Python Module is a python file that contains a collection of functions, classes and or global variables.
 Modules can be used in different Python applications.

-A package is a collections of modules.
+* **Package:**  A package is a collections of modules.
+Every package contains `__init__.py` file. this file tells python that this folder contains package and help us to install package usinf `pip` command.

 * **pip:** Pip is a Python package manager that helps with installing and uninstalling Python packages.
 You might have used pip to install packages using the command line: pip install numpy.
 When you execute a command like pip install numpy, pip will download the package from a Python package repository called [PyPi](https://pypi.org/)